cpr061/YGRealms/README.md

                              **11th of Feburary 2023**
-                             Because of last week, I made lots of progress, I made the model for the cosmetic crate (Which I can't show this week) And developed the relic system.
+                             Because of last week, I made lots of progress, I made the model for the cosmetic crate (Which I can't show this week) And developed the relic system. \

+                             **18th Of Feburary 2023**
+                             Due to the server for some reason bugging out this week, I couldn't make much progress this week.
+But to make at least some progress, I made some more cosmetics, furniture and emotes.

 **Progress: 58%** **Ip: Not Avaliable**